 Few domestic newspapers carry much foreign news, and the majority of international coverage does not extend beyond Latin America.
 Most papers are lurid scandal sheets, brimming with violent crime depicted in full colour.
 Each state has its own press, however, and they do vary: while most are little more than government mouthpieces, others are surprisingly independent.

-If you read Spanish, the best national paper is Reforma, with a good reputation for independence and political objectivity.
-Also worth a read is the left-wing La Jornada, which is quite daringly critical of government policy, especially in Chiapas (its journalists regularly face death threats as a result).
+If you read Spanish, Reforma has a good reputation for independence and political objectivity, while the more left-wing La Jornada is quite daringly critical of government and organized crime, and its journalists regularly face death threats as a result.
 The press has gradually been asserting its independence since the mid-1990s, tackling such subjects as human rights, corruption and drug trafficking, though journalists still face danger if they speak out, not only from shady government groups but also from drug traffickers.
 Reporting on links between the two is particularly dangerous.
-Over 45 journalists have been killed in Mexico since 2000, including nine in the state of Tamaulipas alone; press freedom campaign group Reporters Without Borders rates Mexico the most dangerous country for journalists on the American continent, and the second most dangerous in the world after Iraq.
+Over 84 journalists have been killed in Mexico since 2000; press freedom campaign group Reporters Without Borders rates it the most dangerous country for journalists on the American continent, and equal with Iraq as the second most dangerous in the world after Pakistan.